 Zesty lime and gooseberry on the nose.
 Dry crisp and very flavourful on the palate: fresh lime, green apple and passion fruit with hints of fresh herbs.

 Unique, herbaceous flavour, this white wine is unlike any other.
 Sauvignon Blanc is a green-skinned grape variety that is used to produce white wine.
-It is one of the most widely-planted grapes in the world and has a variety of styles and flavours.
-In Canada, Sauvignon Blanc is grown in British Columbia, Ontario and Nova Scotia – all three produce versions unique to their region.
+It is one of the most widely planted grapes in the world and has a variety of styles and flavours.
+In Canada, Sauvignon Blanc is grown in British Columbia, Ontario and Nova Scotia – all three provinces produce versions unique to their region.

 Nestled on a peninsula on the north shore of Lake Ontario, a short drive from Kingston, the Prince Edward County wine region sits on a bed of porous limestone.
 This is crucial for creating the mineral, brightly acidic wines the region is known for.
 The vineyards benefit from breezes off of Lake Ontario, keeping the temperature down on hot summer days and cool at night.
 “The County” was first settled in the late 18th Century and, after years of farmland agriculture, began growing grapes in earnest by the early 2000s.